 Where’s Barron Trump?
-Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony Friday?
+Donald Trump’s Son Missing From Inaugural Concert, Will Barron Attend Swearing-In Ceremony On Friday?

 Where is Barron Trump?
-Did he travel to Washington, D.C. for the inaugural festivities or did he stay at the Trump Tower in New York City with a caretaker?
+Did he travel to Washington, D.C., for the inaugural festivities or did he stay at the Trump Tower in New York City with a caretaker?
+Here’s the latest on Barron including a new video of Trump’s youngest son with his family.

-According to Fox News, President-elect and his wife, Melania arrived at the concert shortly before 5 p.m.
-ET on Thursday and sat next to Trump’s daughter, Ivanka and her husband, Jared Kushner.
-Trump’s other daughter, Tiffany, as well as sons, Eric and Donald, Jr., an sat behind their father along with several of his grandchildren.
+According to Fox News, president-elect and his wife, Melania, arrived at the concert shortly before 5 p.m.
+ET on Thursday and sat next to Trump’s daughter, Ivanka, and her husband, Jared Kushner.
+Trump’s other daughter, Tiffany, as well as sons, Eric and Donald, Jr., sat behind their father along with several of his grandchildren.

 Moments after Trump arrived at the Trump Inaugural Concert, “Where is Barron?” became the question of the hour on Twitter.
-The concert was broadcast on most major news networks and live streamed online so it was easy for just about anyone to catch a glimpse at the future First Family enjoying the show — and 10-year-old Barron was noticeably absent.
+The concert was broadcast on most major news networks and live streamed online so it was easy for just about anyone to catch a glimpse at the future first family enjoying the show — and 10-year-old Barron was noticeably absent.

-From rumors about autism that were sparked by a video Variety reports Rosie O’Donnell tweeted about Trump’s son to general questions about the boy’s well-being, Twitter was full of speculation about young Barron Trump.
+From rumors about autism that were sparked by a video that Variety reports Rosie O’Donnell tweeted about Trump’s son, to general questions about the boy’s well-being, Twitter was full of speculation about young Barron Trump.

-Is Trump sleeping at his own Inaugural Concert?
-I mean how bad is 3 Doors Down? #InaugurationConcert pic.twitter.com/AMQbzRdioX

 I wonder if they're keeping Barron Trump out of sight because of the Autism rumors #trumpinauguration